 It wasn’t easy, but the Marjory Stoneman Douglas baseball team earned their first win of the season following their 7-6 win over Calvary Christian Academy.

 The Eagles led 7-3 heading into the final inning and were able to hang on, as Colby Collins registered the final three outs despite allowing a three-run home run.

 Christian Rodriguez was given the start and pitch 3.2 innings and allowed three runs and struck out four to earn the win.
 Fernando Rodriguez came out of the bullpen to throw 2.1 hitless innings before Collins got the final three outs.

-“Glad to see the guys respond last night, after a subpar below-average performance on opening night,” said.
-Head Coach Todd Fitz-Gerald.
+“Glad to see the guys respond last night, after a subpar below-average performance on opening night,” said Head Coach Todd Fitz-Gerald.
 “We came to play and did so at a high-level last night in a great team win.”

-The game was scoreless heading into the second inning before Roland Lujo hit a two-run double to give MSD a 2-0 lead.
+The game was scoreless heading into the second inning before Rolando Lujo hit a two-run double to give MSD a 2-0 lead.
 Later in the inning, Coby Mayo, who is signed to play at the University of Florida next season, brought Lujo home with a single.

-Calvery Christian scored their first run on a home run in the third, but MSD responded with a run in the bottom half on an RBI single from Colin Flynn.
+Calvary Christian scored their first run on a home run in the third, but MSD responded with a run in the bottom half on an RBI single from Colin Flynn.

 Despite the late run from Calvery Christian, MSD hung on for the 7-6 win for their first win after winning 20 games last season along with a District Championship for the seventh straight year.

 Up next, the Eagles will host J.P.
 Taravella on Thursday, February 27, at 6:30 p.m. in Parkland before heading on the road for three-straight.
 JPT won their first two games of the season, outscoring their opponents 20-2.